GuickPa/Cryst/README.md

 No terminal commands required.

-Just open the Cryst.xcodeproj file inside ./Crist, build & run on iPhone/iPod simulator or device.
+Just open the Cryst.xcodeproj file inside ./Crist folder, build & run on iPhone/iPod simulator or device.

 # License
 Nothing is free!